The Code of Practice

 We will communicate to the members and stakeholders of the AOP through the following: AOP member and non-member newsletters; AOP website; Image; social media; events; e-mail; letters and at the Annual General Meeting.

-We want to know if you feel we are not performing our duties, suggestions/complaints can be made by letter or e-mail and should be addressed in the first instance to the Executive Director, Seamus McGibbon.
+We want to know if you feel we are not performing our duties, suggestions/complaints can be made by letter or e-mail and should be addressed in the first instance to the Chief Executive Officer, Isabelle Doran.

 If you remain dissatisfied you should ask for the matter to be referred to the Chairman.